lventosa/lventosa/README.md

 **A little bit about me:**

-📚 Mathematics undergraduate student and Economics graduate
+📚 B.Sc.
+Economics now working towards a B.Sc.
+Mathematics with a minor in Statistics

-🖥️ Product Data Scientist
+🖥️ Product Data Scientist (doing end-to-end product development)

+🌱 Taking part in several initiatives that aim at making science and technology more diverse and inclusive spaces

+✨ Free time spent podcast-bingeing and reading